Nerve pain and aging

 - Risk Factors

-Nerve pain, or neuralgia, is more likely to develop as we age.
+Nerve pain, or neuralgia, in the spine is more likely to develop as we age.
 As much as we don’t like to think about getting older, it is important to learn about the situations and processes that could lead to neuralgia to help possibly prevent nerve pain in the future.

 Degenerative disc disease

-As we age, the discs dehydrate and weaken.
+As we age, the discs dehydrate, weaken and can lose height.
 The inner material may shift and press against the outer layer, causing a bulge to appear.
 This condition is known as a bulging disc.
 A herniated disc occurs when the inner material breaches the outer layer of the disc and enters the spinal canal.